-Job description of Marine Transportation usually includes the transportation of cargo and persons by watercraft.
+Job description of Marine Transportation usually includes the transportation of persons and cargo by watercraft.

 This also includes you working on a cruise ship, ferry, barge, or another type of ship.

-Loading and unloading cargo, managing the vessel, navigating waterways, and providing customer service are all responsibilities of marine transportation workers.
+Cargo loading and unloading, managing the watercraft, sea and waterways navigation, as well as customer service are all responsibilities of marine transportation workers.

-Some occupations may also require knowledge in welding, mechanics, or other trades.
+Some occupations may also necessitate knowledge in mechanical engineering, welding, or other related trades.

-Most marine transportation workers in the United States must have a Coast Guard license.
+Most marine transport workers in the United States must have a Coast Guard license.

 The America Boat and Yacht Council certification is required for Marine Transportation positions.

-Marine transportation is a major aspect of global business, and those who work in this industry play a key role in keeping products and people moving across the world.
+Marine transport is an important aspect of global business, and those who play a part in this industry hold a key role in ensuring the safe movement of products and people across the world.

 Some Common Marine Transportation Jobs

-There are numerous job opportunities in the marine transportation industry.
+There are numerous job opportunities in the marine transport industry.
+Some of these include:

-An important task in each of these positions is to ensure sea transportation operations can remain safe and efficient.
+An important task in each of these positions is to ensure sea transportation operations can remain efficient and safe.

 About – Marine Welders

-A Marine Welder’s primary responsibility is to join metal components aboard ships and other boats.
+A Marine Welder’s primary responsibility is to join metal components aboard ships, boats, and watercraft.

-They manufacture, repair, and install metal structures using a range of welding processes.
+They manufacture, install, and repair metal infrastructures using a range of welding processes.

-Most welders have a high school diploma or GED and have some work experience in the workplace.
+Most welders have at least a GED or high school diploma and have some work experience in the workplace.

 About – Ship fitters

-The responsibility of Ship Fitters is in the construction, maintenance and repair of ships and other boats.
+The responsibility of Ship Fitters is in the maintenance, construction, maintenance and repair of ships, boats, and other watercraft.

 They cut, shape, and install metal components with a variety of equipment.

-Most Ship Fitters have a high school diploma or GED and have some experience in the workplace.
+Ship Fitters typically have at least a GED or high school diploma and have some experience in the workplace.

 About – Ferry workers

-The primary function of the Ferry Workers is to operate the ferries that transport passengers and vehicles well over water.
+The primary function of the Ferry Workers is to operate the ferries that carry vehicles and passengers well over water.

-The majority of ferry workers have a high school diploma or GED and get on-the-job training.
+The majority of ferry workers possess at least a GED or a high school diploma and get on-the-job training.

 About – Commercial fishermen

-They capture fish using a variety of fishing equipment and methods, which they subsequently sell to wholesalers, merchants, or directly to consumers.
+They capture fish using different types of commercial fishing equipment and methods, which they subsequently trade to wholesalers, and merchants, or sell directly to consumers.

-Most commercial fishers have a high school certificate or GED and obtain on-the-job training.
+A typical commercial fisherman has at least a GED or a high school certificate and obtain on-the-job training.